henrywu2019/BentoML/docs/source/deployment/clipper.rst

     >>> clf.fit(X, y)

-BentoML provides input types that are specific for use with Clipper, including `ClipperBytesInput`, `ClipperIntsInput`, `ClipperFloatsInput`, `ClipperDoublesInput`, `ClipperStringsInput` each corresponding to one input type that clipper support.
+Kappa provides input types that are specific for use with Clipper, including `ClipperBytesInput`, `ClipperIntsInput`, `ClipperFloatsInput`, `ClipperDoublesInput`, `ClipperStringsInput` each corresponding to one input type that clipper support.